-Seoul National University, Seoul
+Seoul National University School of Law, Seoul

-Founded in 1895 by the imperial order of Emperor Gojong, Seoul National University became South Korea’s first national university in 1946 and today is the country’s leading research university.
-Boasting such prestigious alumni as Ban Ki-moon, Secretary General of the United Nations, and Kim Yong-ran, the first female justice of the Supreme Court of Korea, the university prides itself on a long history of educating Korean leaders and fostering a creative and dynamic intellectual community.
+Founded in 1895, Seoul National University became South Korea’s first national university in 1946 and today is the country’s leading research university.
+With such prestigious alumni as Ban Ki-moon, Secretary General of the United Nations, and Kim Yong-ran, the first female justice of the Supreme Court of Korea, the University prides itself on a long history of educating Korean leaders and fostering a creative and dynamic intellectual community.

-- Course Offerings and Credits
+Course Offerings and Credit

-SNU professors grade students on a scale of 0-4.3, with 4.3 representing an A+, 4.0 an A, 3.7 an A-, 3.3. a B+, and so on down to 0.7 as a D-, the last passing grade.
+SNU professors grade students on a scale of 0-4.3, with 4.3 representing an A+, 4.0 an A, 3.7 an A-, 3.3. a B+, and so on down to 0.7 a D-, the lowest passing grade.

-Exchange students at SNU generally take between 6-7 courses, and HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
-Please see the HLS semester abroad webpage for more information about semester abroad credits and course requirements.
+Course loads will vary from student to student.
+HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
+Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 HLS may recommend multiple JD students to study at Seoul National University each year but ultimately selection of the students will be made by SNU.

-SNU is able to offer housing for incoming exchange students in its graduate dormitory, off-campus dormitories, or family dormitory (for married students).
-More information about the dormitories is available on the SNU website as well as through SNU’s Office of International Affairs.
-The Office of International Affairs provides administrative support to visiting international students and is an excellent source of information on visas, health insurance, and life and culture in Korea as well as housing.
+SNU is able to offer housing for incoming exchange students in its graduate dormitory, off-campus dormitories, or family dormitory (for married students), and off-campus housing is available nearby.
+SNU’s Office of International Affairs provides administrative support to visiting international students and is an excellent source of information on housing, as well as on visas, health insurance, and life and culture in Korea.